-Principal Investigator and Senior Fellow
+Principal Investigator (Wellcome Trust Senior Research Fellow)

 Shane studied for his PhD at the University of Leeds in 2006 and was then awarded a Wellcome Trust Sir Henry Wellcome Fellowship in 2007 to support postdoctoral work in the laboratory of Didier Stainier at the University of California, San Francisco (UCSF).
 In 2011, Shane was awarded a Wellcome Trust Research Career Development Fellowship and moved to the University of Manchester to establish his own laboratory.
 More recently, in 2020 Shane became a Wellcome Trust Senior Research Fellow.